rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/assignment2.md

         Don’t be like this at the end of the semester!

-Me: But Keary I submitted why is my grade so low?
+Me: But Teacher I submitted why is my grade so low?

-Keary: Did you submit an *individual* paper along with your group video?
-Were all deliverables submitted on time?
-Was the paper well researched with sufficient sources?
-Did the group video resemble an informative broadcast with proper editing and group particpation?
+Teacher: Did you submit a *complete* research portfolio with references properly annotated?